Maddie and Wynn

 Maddie slipped her hand into his.
 “I wish things didn’t change.”

 “Do you?
 If things didn’t change, you’d be seven or two, or not even born.
-Change is everywhere — all the time.
-You just don’t notice it when life’s going your way,” he said before turning to the attendant, who scanned their boarding passes and took their bags.
+Change is always happening.
+You just don’t notice it when life’s going your way,” he said, turning to the attendant, who scanned their boarding passes and took their bags.

-A boarding announcement interrupted her ruminating.
-Waiting in the pre-board line, she felt her butterflies swoop, then loop.
+A pre-boarding announcement interrupted her pondering of the fashionable girl and her own grief.
+Waiting in line, her butterflies swooped and looped.
 They and she were heading south.
-So far south, summer was winter, and no one would believe that a red-haired, green-eyed, freckled-faced girl from Vancouver could be even one part Peruvian.
+So far south, summer was winter, and no one would believe a red-haired, green-eyed, freckled-faced girl from Vancouver could be even one part Peruvian.

-Settled in seat 12E, she plugged in her playlist and flipped through the coloring book she bought at the airport bookstore.
-Mr. James had introduced them to the benefits of doing something creative with your hands, listening to music or deep breathing when stress or anxiety interfered with your well-being.
-Right now, she needed everyone of those self-care tips.
+Settled in seat 12E, she connected to her playlist and flipped through the coloring book she’d bought in the airport bookstore.
+She was grateful Mr. James had shown and always encouraged her and her classmates to do something creative like coloring, listening to music or, practicing belly breathing when you were feeling stressed or anxious.
+Right now, she needed every tool in her self-care kit to get through the reality of leaving Vancouver.

 “Something to drink or eat?”

-She glanced over at her parents.
-Immersed in their anthropological world, they seemed to forget she was travelling with them.
-“Coke please.”
+She glanced over at her parents who were immersed in their own interests.
+They seemed to forget she was traveling with them.

 The attendant set the can, along with a glass of ice and straw, on her tray.

-Ignoring the glass and straw, she took a big drink.
-As expected, an enormous burp erupted.
-Except for her mom’s reaction, there was silence.
+Ignoring the glass and straw, she drank from the can.
+As expected, an enormous burp followed.
+Except for her mom’s laser green eyes boring into her, no one commented or contributed.

 ________________________